Szybet/WatchySourcingHub/README.md

 - https://github.com/GuruSR/Watchy_GSR - Has many features that you would expect from a smart watch, but the codebase... motivated me to write mine
 - https://github.com/Szybet/InkWatchy - Mine, many unique features, the most configurable one
 - https://github.com/Michal-Szczepaniak/TinyWatchy - doesn't support watchy v3
-- https://github.com/jtolio/watchyflow/ - A new firmware.
-Main focus is currently on calendar viewing

 ### Other firmwares, inspiration more than actually usable firmwares
 - https://github.com/Szybet/watchy-starfield - Looks awesome